Shellanigans/PIK/README.md

 ### Debug/Helper

-The debug/Helper tab is to help you troubleshoot and fine tune your macros.
+The Debug tab is to help you troubleshoot and fine tune your macros.

-The mouse info stuff is covered above in "Special Keywords and Mouse Info".

-The next buttons down to and including clear console require the console to be on.
+The buttons from the top down to and including clear console require the console to be on.
 (See Settings above)

 When a program is run the "memory" of the last run is cleared and all functions and statements are redefined and the variables are set as they are parsed in each run through.
-However, they still exist after each run and you are able to view what the program has with some of the buttons on this tab.
+However, they still exist AFTER each run and you are able to view what the program has with some of the buttons on this tab.

 "Get Functs" will display in the console what functions were defined and what their values are.
 "Get States" will display in the console what statements were defined and what their values are.
 "Get Vars" will display in the console what variables were defined and what their values are.

-"Clear Vars" will erase all variables in the program.
+"Clear Vars" will erase all variables in the program memory.
 Though this shouldn't be needed before each run.
-You can achieve the same effect by putting {CLEARVARS} at the endof your macro.
+You can achieve the same effect by putting {CLEARVARS} at the end of your macro.

 "Clear Console" will clear the console host.
 This is essentially just "clear screen" or "cls" and is purely visual.